PNNL-CompBio/coderdata/docs/datasets/mpnst.md

 The python package allows users to easily download the data, load it into python and reformat it as desired.

 ### MPNST Summary
 Malignant Peripheral Nerve Sheath Tumor is a rare, agressive sarcoma that affects peripheral nerves throughout the body.
-Data was collected from the <a href="https://nf.synapse.org/" target="_blank">NF Data Portal</a> and includes transcriptomics, mutation, copy number, and drug reponse data.
+Data was collected from the <a href="https://nf.synapse.org/" target="_blank">NF Data Portal</a> and includes transcriptomics, mutation, copy number, and drug response data.